 Breaking the cycle of codependency takes time and effort, but with consistent practice and support, it is possible to develop healthier relationship patterns and regain a sense of personal autonomy.
 Remember, seeking professional help is always beneficial, as they can provide personalized guidance tailored to your specific needs.

-How can individuals in a codependent relationship develop healthier boundaries and regain their sense of self?
+How can people in a codependent relationship develop healthier boundaries and regain their sense of self?

 1. Recognize the codependent patterns: The first step is to acknowledge and understand the codependent patterns within the relationship.
 This involves recognizing behaviors such as excessive caretaking, people-pleasing, and a lack of personal boundaries.